 Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.

-The standard for HAAs came into effect on January 1, 2020.
-It will be expressed as a Running Annual Average (RAA), where the RAA is defined as the average for quarterly HAAs results for a DWS.
-HAAs will generally form at the beginning of the distribution system.
-Sampling for the inspection period occurred on October 1, 2018 (5.3 ug/L), January 8, 2019 (5.3 ug/L), April 1, 2019 (5.3 ug/L), July 8, 2019 (5.3 ug/L) and October 7, 2019 (5.3 ug/L).
+The standard for HAAs is expressed as a Running Annual Average (RAA), where the RAA is defined as the average for quarterly HAAs results for a DWS.
+Sampling for the inspection period occurred on April 6, 2020 (5.3 ug/L) and July 6, 2020 (5.3 ug/L).
 The inspection review period RAA concentration for HAAs in the Foreman DWS is 5.3 ug/L. The Ontario Drinking Water Quality Standard is a RAA concentration of 80 ug/L.

-• All trihalomethane water quality monitoring requirements prescribed by legislation were conducted within the required frequency and at the required location.
+All trihalomethane water quality monitoring requirements prescribed by legislation were conducted within the required frequency and at the required location.

 Section 13-6 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one distribution sample is taken every 3 months from a point in the DWS distribution system, or in plumbing that is connected to the DWS, that is likely to have an elevated potential for the formation of Trihalomethanes (THMs), and tested for THMs.
 Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.

-Sampling for the inspection period occurred on October 1, 2018 (8.5 ug/L), January 8, 2019 (7.0 ug/L), April 1, 2019 (7.1 ug/L), July 8, 2019 (8.1 ug/L) and October 7, 2019 (7.1 ug/L).
-The inspection review period RAA concentration for THMs in the Foreman DWS is 7.56 ug/L. The Ontario Drinking Water Quality Standard is a RAA concentration of 100 ug/L.
+Sampling for the inspection period occurred on April 6, 2020 (7.8 ug/L) and July 6, 2020 (7.7 ug/L).
+The inspection review period RAA concentration for THMs in the Foreman DWS is 7.625 ug/L. The Ontario Drinking Water Quality Standard is a RAA concentration of 100 ug/L.

-• All nitrate/nitrite water quality monitoring requirements prescribed by legislation were conducted within the required frequency for the DWS.
+All nitrate/nitrite water quality monitoring requirements prescribed by legislation were conducted within the required frequency for the DWS.